pmcharrison/psynet-mirror/docs/deploy/aws_server_setup.rst

     dallinger docker-ssh servers add --host psych-experiments.org --user ubuntu

 where the ``host`` argument corresponds to the domain name you just registered.
+Here ``ubuntu`` is the default user for AWS instances, you shouldn't need to change this.

 Under the line 'Checking Docker presence', you may see the following: